Also Known as Boiling Water Canning

 Wash your jars and keep warm.
 (When preparing jars for canning, jars can be washed by hand or in the dishwasher.)

-Remember, even in water bath canning, the lids do NOT need to be boiled for sterilization.
-They just need to be clean.
+Have clean lids on hand.
+Remember, even in water bath canning, the lids do NOT need to be boiled for sterilization unless you process them for less than 10 minutes.
+Ten minutes or more processing then they just need to be clean.
 I like to have them in a small bowl of hot water on my counter.

 Filling the Jars